mailgun/holster/functional/README.md

 ## Why use `functional`?
-`functional` is used when you want to rapidly develop code in the format of a unit test using existing testing tools, but run it outside of the `go test` environment.
+`functional` is used when you want to rapidly develop code in the format of a unit test or benchmark test using existing testing tools, but run it outside of the `go test` environment.
+This is handy for use cases needing data inspection and having low tolerance for errors.

 `go test` doesn't support running tests programmatically from compiled code; it requires the source code, which won't be available in production.